getbubblenow/bubble-docs/what_is_bubble.md

 When you launch your Bubble, it is yours and yours alone.
 No traffic from other Bubble users will use your Bubble.
 When you launch a Bubble through bubblev.com, one of the first steps we take is throwing away the key.

 ## Your Bubble is Open Source
-We have published all of our source code under an open source license to provide additional trust.
+We have published all of our source code under an open source license to provide additional trust and transparency.
 If you really don't trust that we actually throw away the key, you are free to launch your own Bubble without using our service.
 Open source makes this possible.

 ## Your Bubble can Modify Network Traffic
 Bubble implements a pattern known as a "man-in-the-middle attack".
-In common parlance, this type of attack is associated with nefarious actors who want to spy on your encrypted network traffic or trick you into thinking you are one a legitimate website (for example your bank) when in fact you are sending all of your traffic to them.
+In common parlance, this type of attack is associated with nefarious actors who want to spy on your encrypted network traffic or trick you into thinking you are on a legitimate website (for example your bank) when in fact you are sending all of your traffic to them.
 With Bubble, we turn this on its head.
 You are "attacking" yourself, with the end goal of improving your Internet experience.
 This allows for many exciting possibilities:

 ### Block Advertising
 Your Bubble can strip out ads so that your browser doesn't have to.
 You'll use less data on your data plan, and your pages will load faster.
 Also, traditional ad blockers only work in web browsers, so they can't block ads shown in native mobile applications.
 Bubble will block all ads, no matter who made the request.